learn-co-curriculum/dsc-probability-simulations-lab/README.md

     return np.sum(marbles == color) / num_samples
 ```

-Now let's run our function in line with our original problem i.e. the probability of seeing a black marble by sampling form the box 100000 times.
+Now let's run our function in line with our original problem, i.e. the probability of seeing a black marble by sampling form the box 100000 times.

 ```python